Muirfield/pocketmine-plugins/GrabBag/README.md

   * Removed unbreakable (moved to WorldProtect), CompassTP (moved to ToyBox), spawnitems, spawnarmor (moved to SpawnControl).
   * Added /prefix, /spawn
-  * /et subcommands: count and nuke.
+  * /et subcommands: count and nuke, overall simplified entities.
 * 1.4.1: maintenance
   * Fixed a bug in showtimings.
   * Fixed improper usage of the API in Removing Tile and Entities.